vsunkara23/Aeries-TimeTracker/README.md

 # AeriesTimeTrackerProject

- Built mobile application based on Java using android studio to allow Aeries Hyderabad Office to monitor employees and their performance conveniently by phone./n
+ Built mobile application based on Java using android studio to allow Aeries Hyderabad Office to monitor employees and their performance conveniently by phone.
- Designed mobile login activity and webview activity and authenticated employee login details via webview./n
+ Designed mobile login activity and webview activity and authenticated employee login details via webview.
- Collected employee login credentials from mobile login activity and injected javascript code to manipulate HTML elements in webview to automatically log employee into webview version of the website./n
+ Collected employee login credentials from mobile login activity and injected javascript code to manipulate HTML elements in webview to automatically log employee into webview version of the website.
- Implemented features of webview to enable seamless user experience of mobile app version of the time-tracking web application./n
+ Implemented features of webview to enable seamless user experience of mobile app version of the time-tracking web application.

 LoginActivity.java & MainActivity.java @ app->src->main->java/com/sourcey/TimeTracker